bayy420-999/wulang-ai-remake/README.md

 # Wulang AI - WhatsApp AI Bot

 A sophisticated WhatsApp AI bot built with TypeScript that can process text messages, PDFs, and images using GPT-4o-mini.
-The bot maintains conversation context and stores all interactions in a PostgreSQL database.
+The bot maintains conversation context and stores all interactions in a PostgreSQL database with proper conversation management.

 ## 🚀 Features

-- **Smart Conversation Management**: Detects trigger keywords and maintains conversation context
+- **Smart Conversation Management**: Detects trigger keywords and maintains conversation context with proper conversation threads
-- **Media Processing**: Handles PDF text extraction and image analysis
+- **Media Processing**: Handles PDF text extraction and image analysis with proper media storage and AI-generated summaries
-- **Database Storage**: Stores all conversations in PostgreSQL with Prisma ORM
+- **Advanced Database Architecture**: Stores all data in PostgreSQL with Prisma ORM using a sophisticated schema:
+  - **User Management**: Tracks users by phone number with conversation history
+  - **Conversation Threads**: Organizes messages into conversation threads for better context management
+  - **Message Storage**: Stores messages with role-based system (USER, BOT, SYSTEM) and optional media attachments
+  - **Media Management**: Stores media files with AI-generated summaries and proper file type classification
-- **Context Awareness**: Maintains conversation history for intelligent responses
+- **Context Awareness**: Maintains conversation history for intelligent responses across conversation threads
 - **Content Moderation**: Basic content filtering for inappropriate messages
 - **Graceful Shutdown**: Handles process signals for clean shutdowns
-- **Automatic Maintenance**: Periodic cleanup of old data and temporary files
+- **Automatic Maintenance**: Periodic cleanup of old conversations and temporary files
 - **Comprehensive Logging**: Detailed logging with Winston

 ## 📋 Requirements